 What is Down to Earth?

-Down to Earth is tailored specifically for livestock farmers interested in understanding the principles behind the regenerative farming approach.
+Down to Earth is tailored specifically for livestock farmers interested in understanding the principles behind the regenerative farming approach and transitioning towards more environmentally acceptable systems.

-Each of the events this year promises to have something for everyone!
-Whether you’re new to this topic and just curious, or a farmer looking for practical take-home strategies to implement and enhance what you are already doing on your farm, through to those who want to follow a full regenerative journey, then Down to Earth North and South are for you.
+This year’s event promises to have something for everyone!
+Whether you’re new to this topic and just curious, or a farmer looking for practical take-home strategies to implement and enhance what you are already doing on your farm, through to those who want to follow a full regenerative journey, then Down to Earth is for you.

 Why visit Down to Earth?